-Once you’ve decided to do the Portuguese Camino de Santiago you need to know how to choose the best route for you.
+Once you have decided to walk the Portuguese Camino de Santiago, you need to choose the best route for you.

-You can probably guess the main difference between them from the name but don’t be misled – much of the Coastal Camino is actually inland.
-Both routes converge in Redondela so it’s only the first part of your Camino that requires a decision.
-Consider the similarities and differences between these two beautiful pilgrim trails to help you choose the best Camino for you.
+You can most likely guess the biggest difference between them from their names, but don’t be deceived – much of the Coastal Camino is actually inland.
+The two routes converge in Redondela, so you only have to make a decision for the first part of your Camino.
+Consider the differences and similarities between these two beautiful pilgrim trails to help you choose the best Camino for you.

 - Do you want to see the sea?

-For the Portuguese Coastal Way, this usually means Matosinhos.
+For the Portuguese Coastal Way, this usually is in Matosinhos.
 You’ll spend most of the first stage and part of the next on beachside boardwalks before heading inland through market gardens and villages.

-The Central Portuguese Way wends its way through farmland and villages, forests, rivers and fields, interspersed with historical towns.
+The Central Portuguese Way journeys through farmland and villages, forests, rivers and fields, interspersed with historical towns.
 There are more Roman and medieval bridges and artefacts on this route – you will even follow part of an ancient Roman road on your way north from Ponte de Lima.
 The scenery around Ponte de Lima is particularly attractive, with mountain ranges in every direction.
 From Tui to Porriño, much of the route is in woodland and fields.
-You’ll also encounter more of the tradicional camino symbols on this route including chapels, wayside shrines, sculptures, ancient stone crosses and piles of rocks and keepsakes left by fellow pilgrims.
+You’ll also come across more of the traditional camino symbols on this route including chapels, wayside shrines, sculptures, ancient stone crosses and piles of rocks and keepsakes left by fellow pilgrims.

 - How do you feel about hills?

-Both routes involve some hills but the Portuguese Central Camino involves the highest climb to the top of Labruja Mountain (+400m) and has quite a steep descent into Redondela.
+Both routes involve some hills, but the Portuguese Central Camino holds the highest climb to the top of Labruja Mountain (+ 400 m) and has quite a steep descent into Redondela.
 The Portuguese Coastal Camino has fewer inclines.

 - What time of year do you plan to do your Camino?